 When we first started talking, three of us – Geeta Didi, D my good friend and colleague and I were looking for matches, three very different women looking for three very different kinds of men.
 Both D and Didi eventually found the kind of partners they were looking for (D wanted a rich man who came from the same village as her ancestors did and Didi wanted someone who was goodhearted and culturally compatible) and were happily married within the next two years.
-While I kept an eye open for an intellectually compatible partner – a quest that I paused last year, having decided that it was more value-adding to work on my novels than spend another ten minutes of my life talking to yet another guy who bolted at the mention of metafiction.
+While I kept an eye open for an intellectually compatible partner, having decided not to spend another ten minutes of my life talking to yet another guy who bolted at the mention of metafiction.

 In between the last two years when she was being treated for cancer, there was a period when the doctors felt that she was completely cured.
 She had started making plans to resume work when the malady returned.
 Even while undergoing the painful chemo treatments and hospital visits, she took time to advise me over chat messages, sending me recipes for French and Russian salads, urging me to eat well and take care of my health.
 She was always there on the other side of the chat, ever ready with advice, love, a listening ear, a virtual hug.